seancorfield/dot-clojure/README.md

 The main alias I use here is `:dev/repl` which starts various combinations of REPL tooling.
 See [**The `:dev/repl` Alias**](#the-devrepl-alias) below for more details.

 _Since it is my personal file, it may make assumptions about my own environment.
-For example, it uses `"RELEASE"` for several tools -- and for Clojure itself, currently 1.12.1 -- so I can always get the latest stable version of any dev/test tool I use.
 I make no effort at backward-compatibility and may add, delete, or change aliases as they benefit me personally.
 Caveat Programmer!_

 **If you want a really well-documented, well-maintained alternative that actually tracks versions of tools, I would recommend you use the [Practicalli Clojure `deps.edn`](https://github.com/practicalli/clojure-deps-edn) project instead!**